-International flights arrive to Budapest’s Liszt Ferenc International Airport and several other cities throughout the country, and ‘no-frills’ airlines operating throughout much of Europe offer cheap, frequent flights between most European countries.
-It is also possible to travel to citiess in neighboring countries, such as Vienna in Austria, and travel overland to Hungary.
+International flights arrive to Budapest’s Liszt Ferenc International Airport and several other cities throughout the country.
+These days, "no-frills" airlines operating throughout much of Europe offer cheap, frequent flights between most European countries, including Budapest.
+If you're traveling overland through Europe, Eurail and other train services provide a multitude of schedules to most major Hungarian cities.

-Hungary was one of the first to open its borders for dental and medical care to neighboring countries and it has earned a well-deserved reputation for providing good quality, affordable care.
-The extra revenue that its long-standing dental tourism industry has generated has been re-invested so that now Hungary’s facilities are among the best in the world.
+Hungary was one of the first to open its borders to neighboring countries for dental and medical care and it has earned a well-deserved reputation for providing high quality, affordable care.
+The additional revenue generated by Hungary's long-standing dental tourism industry has been re-invested; Hungary’s facilities are now among the best in the world.

-Hungary has the extensive facilities to cater for tourists and dental tourists alike.
-Its cities are buzzy and exciting, and getting around is easy and inexpensive with excellent public transport systems.
-It is Hungary’s excellent infrastructure combined with its high-quality treatments and affordable prices that make it one of the world’s premier locations for dental care.
+Hungary’s excellent infrastructure, combined with its high-quality treatments and affordable prices, make it one of the world’s premier locations for dental care.
 Compare our prices and look at some of the savings you can make by booking your dentist in Hungary with us:

 You will find there are many suitable places to stay within a short distance of your chosen dentist in Hungary, with all styles of accommodation from low-budget to high end.

-Budapest and other Hungary cities and town are awash with spas and baths; you'll find plenty of hotels based around the thermal waters, or for something unique, hunting lodges or baroque and medieval castles.
+Budapest and other Hungary cities and town are awash with spas and baths; you'll find plenty of hotels based around the thermal waters.
+Or for something unique, hunting lodges or baroque and medieval castles.